Forth Bridge: Restoration

 Floodlighting was installed in 1990, and the track was renewed between 1992 and 1995.
 The bridge was costing British Rail £1 million a year to maintain, and they announced that the schedule of painting would be interrupted to save money, and the following year, upon privatisation, Railtrack took over.
 A £40 million package of works commenced in 1998, and in 2002 the responsibility of the bridge was passed to Network Rail.

 Work started in 2002 to repaint the bridge fully for the first time in its history, in a £130 million contract awarded to Balfour Beatty.
 Up to 4000 t of scaffolding was on the bridge at any time, and computer modelling was used to analyse the additional wind load on the structure.
 The bridge was encapsulated in a climate controlled membrane to give the proper conditions for the application of the paint.
 All previous layers of paint were removed using copper slag fired at up to 200 mph, exposing the steel and allowing repairs to be made.
 The paint, developed specifically for the bridge by Leigh Paints, consisted of a system of three coats derived from that used in the North Sea oil industry; a total of 240000 L was applied to 255000 m2 of the structure, and it is not expected to need repainting for at least 20 years.
 The top coat can be reapplied indefinitely, minimising future maintenance work.

-In a report produced by JE Jacobs, Grant Thornton and Faber Maunsell in 2007 which reviewed the alternative options for a second road crossing, it was stated that "Network Rail has estimated the life of the bridge to be in excess of 100 years.
+In a report produced by J. E. Jacobs, Grant Thornton and Faber Maunsell in 2007 which reviewed the alternative options for a second road crossing, it was stated that "Network Rail has estimated the [remaining] life of the bridge to be in excess of 100 years.
 However, this is dependant [sic] upon NR's inspection and refurbishment works programme for the bridge being carried out year on year".